cisagov/manage.get.gov/docs/developer/README.md

 ## Mock data

-[load.py](../../src/registrar/management/commands/load.py) called from docker-compose (locally) and reset-db.yml (upper) loads all fixtures from the file `/fixtures/`, giving you some test data to play with while developing.
+[load.py](../../src/registrar/management/commands/load.py) called from docker-compose (locally) and reset-db.yml (upper) loads all fixtures from the folder `/fixtures/`, giving you some test data to play with while developing.

 See the [database-access README](./database-access.md) for information on how to pull data to update these fixtures.